How to Get Sponsors on Instagram: 5 Simple Steps

-Building a relationship with your audience (no matter how small) will get people to trust your advice when they’re looking to buy a certain product, which leads you to being more likely to get sponsored.
+Building a relationship with your audience (no matter how small) will get people to trust your advice when they’re looking to buy a certain product, which makes it more likely for you to get sponsorships.

 So, even if you only have one followers, we’re going to break down what you need to do to get yourself sponsored on Instagram.

-If you want a brand to reach out to you, you need to have your contact information displayed in an easy to find spot!
+If you want a brand to reach out to you, you need to have your contact information displayed somewhere it’s easy to find.
 Putting your contact information in your bio is one of the easiest ways to do so.

 Not only does adding contact information into your bio make it super easy for brands to contact you, but it also shows companies that you’re open to creating content for them!